 When Jesus walked into the nuthouse, I knew things were going to get interesting.
-Our savior wore a gray t-shirt, ripped jeans, and a pair of orange, converse sneakers.
+Our savior wore a muddy gray t-shirt, ripped jeans my mother would never allow past her seasonal welcome mat, and a pair of neon orange converse.
 An angry red sore oozed over his fat, brown lips, and he had the tell-tale bruising of a black eye almost healed.
-He was smiling.
+He smiled, bounced on the balls of his feet, and hummed what sounded a bit like Jingle Bells.
 I guess he knew something we didn’t.
-He bounced up and down on the balls of his feet and hummed what sounded a bit like Jingle Bells.

 No one else paid Jesus much attention.
 It was close to lunchtime, and meals were a serious business in the nuthouse.
-I was bringing up the caboose of unit B2’s lunch line, picking at my overgrown nails, when the singing began.
+I was bringing up the caboose of unit B2’s lunch line, picking at my yellow, overgrown nails, when I heard it:

 “Holy, holy, holy!
 Lord God Almiiighty!”

-Jesus’ crisp tenor pierced through discussions of Connect Four triumphs and whether there would be pie.
-Everyone stopped short at his sudden serenade.
+Jesus’ crisp tenor pierced through arguments about the legalities of Connect Four and whether there would be pie today or just more pudding.
+Everyone stopped short at our savior’s sudden serenade.
 Silence.
-Here was our savior, smiling at us, his teeth a rancid, smoker’s yellow.
+Jesus smiled at us: his teeth a rancid, smoker’s saffron.

 “Hallelujah, Hallelujah, Hallelujah!
 Praise ye the Looord!”